-The NTCER was originally designed to provide clarity regarding the application of the National Employment Standards (NES) within the specific context of the Australian General Practice Training (AGPT) program.
+The NTCER was originally designed to provide clarity regarding the application of the National Employment Standards (NES) within the specific context of the AGPT.

 Since the NTCER's inception, alongside the AGPT, the general practice training sector has seen changes to existing, and the introduction of new, GP specialist training pathways.